outlandnish/fw-ghost-drive/Readme.md

 It should work with any modern Subaru.
 If you have a different vehicle, you'll need to reverse engineer the CAN signals and add them to `CANProcessor.h`

-Future improvements: custom device to get gear or use cruise control stalk as gear up/down

 ## Setup

 This is a PlatformIO project and requires it to run.
 You can setup PlatformIO in VSCode or Atom pretty easily.
 More information at [PlatformIO](https://platformio.org)